iriselia/cmaid/README.md

 -------
 __Compiler:__

- - MSVC 2010 or above
+ - MSVC 2010 or above on Windows
- - XCode
+ - Xcode on OS X
- - gcc (Experimental)
+ - g++ (Experimental)

 __Recommended Dependencies:__